Undergraduate - Maynooth University; Postgraduate - University College Dublin.

 Favourite thing to do in engineering: Using scientific principles to build awesome things, like satellites!

-A curious mind with an appreciation of the world around us.
+About Me: A curious mind with an appreciation of the world around us.

 I am from Dublin and have been living in the Netherlands for about two years now.
 Growing up, I was always interested in how things work, so I would read books to find out, but I would also try to figure things out myself.
 I enjoyed building things with Lego, constructing little huts with my friends in the local park, and learning about the world around me.
 When I was about twelve, I started reading books about stars and planets.
 I didn’t understand everything but was fascinated by what I read.
 At that time, a burning curiosity about space and about life itself was ignited inside me that has led me down the path to where I am now.